Forte Group: Operations

+Exclusive

-The top tier of hotels were discreetly branded Exclusive Hotels by Forte, and included some of the world's most venerable 5 star hotels, for example, the Hôtel George-V and Plaza Athénée in Paris; Brown's, Grosvenor House and the Hyde Park Hotel in London; the Ritz in Madrid; the Westbury and Plaza Athénée in New York; Hotel des Bergues in Geneva; Hotel Eden in Rome; Sandy Lane Hotel in Barbados etc. The Savoy Group would have added to this collection and augmented its prestige, had overall control been secured, as the Forte Exclusive hotels suffered somewhat in terms of prestige by association with the rest of the group's hotels.
+The top tier of hotels were discreetly branded Exclusive Hotels by Forte, and included some of the world's most venerable 5 star hotels, for example, the Hôtel George-V, Plaza Athénée and Hotel de la Tremoille in Paris; Brown's Hotel, Grosvenor House and the Hyde Park Hotel in London; the Ritz in Madrid; the Westbury and Plaza Athénée in New York; Hotel des Bergues in Geneva; Hotel Eden in Rome; Sandy Lane Hotel in Barbados etc. The Savoy Group would have added to this collection and augmented its prestige, had overall control been secured, as the Forte Exclusive hotels suffered somewhat in terms of prestige by association with the rest of the group's hotels.
 At the time of the Granada takeover the Exclusive Hotels brand contained 21 hotels.
 Granada failed to find buyers for the hotels as a group and it took a significant time for them to divest itself of these hotels to numerous different owners/operators.
-Some examples of the current owners/operators include Mandarin Oriental which has the Hyde Park Hotel, London; Four Seasons Hotels and Resorts which has the Hotel des Bergues, Geneva; Marriott International which has the Grosvenor House Hotel; Orient-Express Hotels which has the Hotel Ritz, Madrid; and, notably, The Rocco Forte Collection which has Brown's Hotel in London.
+Some examples of the current owners/operators include Mandarin Oriental which has the Hyde Park Hotel, in London and Hotel Ritz, in Madrid; Four Seasons Hotels and Resorts which has Hotel des Bergues, in Geneva and Hôtel George-V, in Paris; Marriott International which has the Grosvenor House hotel, managed under its JW Marriott brand, in London; and, notably, Rocco Forte Hotels which has Brown's Hotel in London.

+London hotels

-London hotels: From the first move from catering into hotels (the purchase of The Waldorf), the group had a foothold in the London hotel market, which it significantly expanded over the years.
+From the first move from catering into hotels (the purchase of The Waldorf), the group had a foothold in the London hotel market, which it significantly expanded over the years.
 On adoption of sub brands, some of the London hotels were moved to sub brands, others were not.
 For example, the Hotel Russell, Westbury Hotel and the Waldorf Hotel became Forte Grand.
 The top tier of London hotels were already part of the Exclusive group which had existed long before the early 90s reorganisation/rebranding.
 London also had Posthouse and Crest hotels.
 However, there remained a number of London hotels which were not part of sub brands and these were banded together under the umbrella London Hotels.
 These included the Cumberland Hotel, the Regent Palace and the Strand Palace (all acquired from the J. Lyons and Co hotels subsidiary in the late 60s/early 70s) and they were joined by most of the London Forte Grand hotels when the Forte Grand brand was axed, although The Cavendish was an exception as it joined the Crest brand.
 These hotels all used their own logos and standard Forte corporate branding (Forte plus crown device in white and navy blue).

+Viscount Hotel

+In the 1980s, Forte owned the Viscount Hotels brand in the United States.